cminyard/gensio/README.rst

 Building
 ========

+You can obtain the library at https://github.com/cminyard/gensio or get the tarballs at https://sourceforge.net/projects/ser2net/files/ser2net

 This is a normal autoconf system, nothing special.
 Note that if you get this directly from git, you won't have the build infrastructure included.
 There is a script named "reconf" in the main directory